Sylvexia/dl_final_hw3/report.md

 Here, I intentionally train my model with huge amount of epoches, and the validation loss seemed to have random glitch after overfitting.
 Which is interesting.

+The best model is choosed from which gives the greatest validation accuracy.

 #### Result:

+Test Accuracy: 95.43%
+The result is not better than random forest.

 ```
 {